River/ Flow/ Connect

 Through creative and artistic project delivery we hope to open up a trail of artworks between these points that make the area feel loved, ‘levelled up’, safe and respected so that residents can enjoy and feel proud of their part of the River Great Ouse.

-This project is funded by the UK Government through the UK Shared Prosperity Fund, the National Lottery Community Fund and Ashley Family Foundation.
+This project is funded by the UK Government through the UK Shared Prosperity Fund, the National Lottery Community Fund, Ashley Family Foundation and our ongoing supporters Arts Council England and The Harpur Trust.
 The project is supported by BMK Waterways, John Bunyan Community Boat and Cllrs Mohammed Nawaz and Caroline White.

 Photo credit: Urban Judge 2023 & Andy Willsher 2024